-An individual who participates as a complainant or witness in an investigation of sexual assault, domestic violence, dating violence, or stalking will not be subject to disciplinary sanctions for a violation of the University's student conduct policy at or near the time of the incident, unless the University determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty
+6. Amnesty for Student Conduct Code Violations.
+An individual who participates as a complainant or witness in an investigation of sexual assault, domestic violence, dating violence, or stalking will not be subject to disciplinary sanctions for a violation of Chapman University's student conduct policy at or near the time of the incident, unless Chapman University determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty

-VII.
 Procedures for Resolving Complaints of Prohibited Sexual Harassment

-1. Alternative Resolution
+Alternative Resolution

-Consistent with the requirements of this section, at any time prior to reaching a determination regarding responsibility the University may facilitate an alternative resolution process, such as mediation, that does not involve a full investigation and adjudication, provided that the University:
+Consistent with the requirements of this section, at any time prior to reaching a determination regarding responsibility Chapman University may facilitate an alternative resolution process, such as mediation, that does not involve a full investigation and adjudication, provided that Chapman University:

 - i.
-Provides to the parties a written notice disclosing: - The allegations, - The requirements of the alternative resolution process including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations, provided, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the alternative resolution process and resume the grievance process with respect to the Formal Complaint; and - Any consequences resulting from participating in the alternative resolution process, including the records that will be maintained or could be shared. - ii.
+Provides to the parties a written notice disclosing: - a.
+The allegations, - b.
+The requirements of the alternative resolution process including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations, provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the alternative resolution process and resume the grievance process with respect to the Formal Complaint, and - c.
+Any consequences resulting from participating in the alternative resolution process, including the records that will be maintained or could be shared. - ii.
 Obtains the parties' voluntary, written consent to the alternative resolution process; and - iii.
 Does not offer or facilitate an alternative resolution process to resolve allegations that an employee sexually harassed a student. - iv.
-Completes the alternative resolution process within 60 business days of receiving the Formal Complaint, unless unusual or complex circumstances exist.
+Completes the alternative resolution process within 60 days of receiving the Formal Complaint, unless unusual or complex circumstances exist. - v.
+Complies with its legal obligations under Title VII and FEHA.

-The University does not require as a condition of enrollment or continuing enrollment, employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of Formal Complaints of sexual harassment under this policy.
-The University shall not require the parties to participate in an alternative resolution process and will not offer an alternative resolution process unless a Formal Complaint is filed.
+Chapman University does not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of Formal Complaints of sexual harassment under this policy.
+Chapman University shall not require the parties to participate in an alternative resolution process and will not offer an alternative resolution process unless a Formal Complaint is filed.

-2. Formal Complaint and the Grievance Process
+Formal Complaint and the Grievance Process